 Plan on keeping your teen on your car insurance?
 Try to improve your credit score!
 Your car insurance premiums might be partially determined by your credit score, depending on the insurance company and state you live in.

 If you could use a bump in your credit to reduce your car insurance rates, try a Credit Builder Loan from MoneyLion.
-Most of our members have seen an increase on average of 48 points within 60 days!
+More than half our members raised their score by up to 27 points within 60 days!